Pratt2309/Self_Driving_Car/README.md

 This will generate a file `model-<epoch>.h5` whenever the performance in the epoch is better than the previous best.
 For example, the first epoch will generate a file called `model-000.h5`.

+## Data generation

+Generation of data takes place during simulation.
+A human driver drives the car on the tracks for the first simulation to generate driving images.
+Three cameras are placed on the front of the vehicle to capture left, right, centre perspective frontal images as the car drives along the road.
+In addition to the three sets of images captured, braking, acceleration, and steering angles applied by the human driver are also obtained.
+We are then left with a csv file consisting of all the relevant data that will be needed to train the model.
+Because the model essentially learns what it is trained on — the human driver’s driving images in this case— that is why this sort of training is termed behavioural-cloning and hence, we tried to drive as neatly as possible, ensuring with didn’t once veer off the road.

+## Data Pre-processing
+The images that are captured contain features like the hood of the car and the sky that are inconsequential to the training and results of the model so we cropped these out.
+Subsequently, the images are normalized to avoid saturation and make the gradients work better.
+Image pre-processing measures taking:

+- the images are cropped so that the model won’t be trained with the sky and the car front parts
+- the images are resized to 66x200 (3 YUV channels) as per NVIDIA model
+- the images are normalized (image data divided by 127.5 and subtracted 1.0).
+As stated in the Model Architecture section, this is to avoid saturation and make gradients work better)

 ## Model Architecture Design

 The design of the network is based on [the NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), which has been used by NVIDIA for the end-to-end self driving test.
 As such, it is well suited for the project.

 It is a deep convolution network which works well with supervised image classification / regression problems.
-As the NVIDIA model is well documented, I was able to focus how to adjust the training images to produce the best result with some adjustments to the model to avoid overfitting and adding non-linearity to improve the prediction.
+As the NVIDIA model is well documented, We were able to focus how to adjust the training images to produce the best result with some adjustments to the model to avoid overfitting and adding non-linearity to improve the prediction.

-I've added the following adjustments to the model.
+We've added the following adjustments to the model.

-- I used Lambda layer to normalized input images to avoid saturation and make gradients work better.
+- We used Lambda layer to normalized input images to avoid saturation and make gradients work better.
-- I've added an additional dropout layer to avoid overfitting after the convolution layers.
+- We've added an additional dropout layer to avoid overfitting after the convolution layers.
-- I've also included ELU for activation function for every layer except for the output layer to introduce non-linearity.
+- We've also included ELU for activation function for every layer except for the output layer to introduce non-linearity.

 In the end, the model looks like as follows: